schmittnieto/schmittnieto.github.io/_posts/2024-12-01-github-tools.md

   - **GitHub**: [canix1 - PIMSCAN](https://github.com/canix1/PIMSCAN)
   - **Type**: Tool for creating reports on Entra ID Role Assignments.
   - **Last Update**: ![Commits](https://img.shields.io/github/last-commit/canix1/PIMSCAN?style=plastic)
-  - **Note**: I haven't been able to use this tool yet, but I'm looking forward to playing with it—it looks great.
+  - **Note**: I haven't been able to use this tool yet, but I'm looking forward to playing with it, it looks great.
   - **LinkedIn**: [in/robin-granberg](https://www.linkedin.com/in/robin-granberg/)

 - **lazywinadmin/PowerShell**